BILLBOARD | Thurs. Aug. 3, 2017

-“Christine and I were very engaged in the idea of moving forward and sharing a creative process,” Buckingham said onstage to a full house at the Greek Theatre during a sweltering night in Los Angeles, where their duo tour resumed Wednesday.
-“A lot of people who have been doing this as long as we have tend to fall into chasing the brand, doing more or less what is expected of them.”
+“Christine and I were engaged in the idea of moving forward and sharing a creative process,” Buckingham said onstage to a full house at the Greek Theatre on a sweltering night in Los Angeles, where their duo tour resumed Wednesday.
+“A lot of people who have been doing this as long as we have tend to fall into chasing the brand, doing what is expected of them.”

 It’s not often that rock legends depart their comfort zones and pair off for experimentation.
 But doing the unexpected has been Buckingham’s thing for decades, and in this current 19-song show with McVie, there is just enough of it — plus enough of the familiar — to create a truly intriguing evening.

 The best of their new songs, among them “Too Far Gone,” “Lay Down for Free,” “Sleeping Around the Corner” and the sparkling “Love Is Here to Stay,” hold their own against anything in Fleetwood Mac’s sprawling catalog.
 It will be interesting to see which of these songs are added to the band’s live repertoire when it embarks on a reported (possible farewell) tour in 2018.